kaleem78786/Nexus-tts/README.md

    Then, double-click on `run_app.bat` (Windows) to execute the script.
 <br>

-6. **Use Kokoko TTS Gradio app as an API in your other project:**
+6. **Use NEXUS TTS Gradio app as an API in your other project:**
    Check out ```scripts/api.py``` Code

-###### Uninstallation Guide for Kokoro v1.0
+###### Uninstallation Guide for NEXUS TTS v1.0

 ##### If You Used a Virtual Environment:
-1. Simply delete the `kokoro_v1` folder from your project directory.
+1. Simply delete the `nexus_tts` folder from your project directory.

 ##### If You Did Not Use a Virtual Environment:
-1. Inside the `kokoro_v1` directory, run the following command to uninstall dependencies:
+1. Inside the `nexus_tts` directory, run the following command to uninstall dependencies:
    ```bash
    pip uninstall -r requirements.txt
    ```